nextcloud/documentation/developer_manual/app/publishing.rst

 * security audited and design reviewed
 * app is at least 6 months old and has seen regular releases
 * follows app guidelines
+* supports the same platforms, browsers, databases, PHP versions and so on as ownCloud Core

 .. * app is signed, identity verified